mattsinc/heterosync/README.txt

 - Reference Counter: Use shared global counters to keep track of how many threads are accessing a shared object.
 When a thread stops accessing the shared object, the count is decremented by 1, and similarly the count is incremented by 1 when a thread starts accessing the shared object.
 - Seqlocks: A low cost, non-blocking synchronization mechanism that is used as an alternative to mutex locks in CPUs.
 This microbenchmark applies the same sort of mechanism to GPUs.
 - Split Counter: Uses a shared global counter, potentially with an approximate counter value, and partial sums, to model split counter usage in library code.
+- UTS: an unbalanced search tree that performs dynamic load balancing across CPU and GPU threads.

 USAGE
 -----